spladug/harold/README.md

 IRC channel to send commit notifications to.

+### branch\_filters

+Comma-delimited list of branches.
+Only commits from these branches will be announced.
+Defaults to showing all commits.

 ### format

 A python format string used to render the commit notification messages for this repository.